marinagduque/old_website/research.md

 #### BOOK REVIEWS

-Duque, Marina G. 2021.
-Review of Lora Anne Viola's "The Closure of the International System: How Institutions Create Political Equalities and Hierarchies."  _Perspective on Politics_ 19(2).
+Duque, Marina G. 2021. <a href="https://doi.org/10.1017/S1537592721000554" target="_blank">Review of Lora Anne Viola's "The Closure of the International System: How Institutions Create Political Equalities and Hierarchies."</a> _Perspective on Politics_ 19(2): 687-689.

 #### WORKING PAPERS